StarwarsUniverse89/pr-pilot/docs/source/user_guide.md

 ## Installation

-First, install PR Pilot into your repository from the [Github marketplace](https://github.com/apps/pr-pilot-ai)
+First, [install PR Pilot](https://github.com/apps/pr-pilot-ai) into your repository, then follow the instructions below to create and monitor tasks.

 ## Creating Tasks